Skip to main content

 Subject-specific Skills:

-• Ability to recognise and address ethical issues in psychological research
+• Ability to recognise and address ethical issues in psychological research and an understanding of commonly used psychological research methods.

 Key Skills: